 We Do Have Power: The Prophecy of the Shambhala Warriors

-Another Buddhist image of “warriors,” from 12-centuries-old prophecy from the Tibetan Buddhist tradition, as told to Joanna Macy by her teacher:
+I want to share another Buddhist image of fierceness; this one about the Shambhala Warriors, and this is from a 12 centuries old prophecy from the Tibetan Buddhist tradition, as told to Joanna Macy by her teacher:

 The Shambhala Warrior